UWMadisonUcomm/uw-ui-toolkit/my-uw/index.md

   </div>
   {% endhighlight %}
   <h4>When to use</h4>
   <p>Widget template content is a great way to get some content right on the homepage.
 You can show static content that is the same for all users or show data that is supplied via a json feed from the portal.
-It is not useful to use widget content to only show a link that directly links to the portlet.
-Reserve the widget template for more rich displays of content.
+It is not useful to use widget content to only show a link that directly links to the app.
+Reserve the widget template for richer displays of content.
 Also most web proxy portlets are not a good candidate for widget templating.
 Constructing specific urls for specific users without a json feed is not what the template can do.</p>
   <div class="row">
     <div class="col-xs-4">
       <div class="widget-frame" id="portlet-id-{{::portlet.nodeId}}">